Colposcopy

 • Please make sure you eat and drink something before your appointment.

-After your colposcopy, you may be discharged immediately back to the care of your GP, but if any tests are performed we aim to write to you within 8 weeks with your results and a plan of care.
+After your colposcopy, you may be discharged back to the care of your GP straight away.
+If any tests are performed we aim to write to you within 8 weeks with your results and a plan of care.
+Please ensure we have the correct contact details for you.

 How to contact us